docker/docs/docker-cloud/getting-started/deploy-app/12_data_management_with_volumes.md

 ## Data persistence

-In order to persist, data in Docker Cloud must be stored in a volume.
+To persist, data in Docker Cloud must be stored in a volume.
 The volume can be defined on the image (for example in the Dockerfile), or specified when you create a new service in the Docker Cloud web UI.
 Learn more about volumes in Docker Cloud [here](/docker-cloud/apps/volumes.md).